Lamdre: Literature

 Although the Vajra Verses are considered the essence of the lamdré teachings, the actual practice of the system comes from the Hevajra tantra and its supplemental explanatory tantras.

 The Vajra Verses elucidate the experiences that one will have while practicing the tantric liturgy (Skt. sādhanā) of the deity Hevajra.
 However, although, traditionally the Lamdré is intimately connected with the Hevajra Tantra, because of the ambiguous language of the Vajra Verses, other tantric systems could theoretically be used in the creation stage, as Sachen does in his Yum don ma commentary, where he connects the Vajra Verses to the Cakrasaṃvara Tantra for the creation stage meditations.

 Within the sub-sects of the Sakya school, there are unique traditions of lamdré instructions.
 Certain controversies of the types of practices included in some traditions occurred, but eventually most Sakyapas agreed that the Slob bshad teachings were the standard.

-Modern times

-The lamdré tradition continues to be practiced by the Sakya school today.
-The current head of the Sakya school, the Sakya Trizin Ngawang Künga, gave the Lamdré teachings at Dzongsar Institute in India in 2008.
-In 2009, he bestowed lamdré in Australia.